Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: The generating operation system on maximal planar graphs

-Through the method mentioned in the last section, we give the construction method and steps of the entire $n$-vertex maximal planar graph whose $\delta(G)=4$.
-Especially, we construct all the maximal planar graph whose number of vertices is 6 to 11 and $\delta(G)=4$.
+Based on the method mentioned in the last subsection, we will give the construction method and steps of the entire maximal planar graphs of order $n$ with $\delta(G)\geq 4$.
+Especially, we construct all the maximal planar graphs with orders from 6 to 12 and $\delta(G)\geq 4$.